mohannadabdo/profiles-rest-api/README.md

 **$ vagrant ssh**

-will connect to vagrant box

-so because the development server is a virtual machine on our computer by

-default the file system is not synchronized that means that all of the

-files on our development server are different from the files on our local

-machine

-vagrant works by creating a synchronized directory on our vagrant

-server that updates itself with all of the files in our local project every

-time we make changes
+will connect to vagrant box.
+So because the development server is a virtual machine on our computer by default the file system is not synchronized that means that all of the files on our development server are different from the files on our local machine vagrant works by creating a synchronized directory on our vagrant server that updates itself with all of the files in our local project every time we make changes

 **$ cd /vagrant**